-When the DVR is in the Time & Event mode, the DVR will follow the Time settings and the 🖸 icon displays at the top-left corner of the screen.
-The DVR follows the Event settings and the 🔵 icon displays.
+When the DVR is in the Time & Event mode, the DVR will follow the Time settings and the ☐ icon displays.
+The DVR follows the Event settings and the ☐ icon displays.

-Highlight the box under the Channels heading and press the 🚱 button to select which cameras will be recorded.
+Highlight the box under the Channels heading and press the 😘 button to select which cameras will be recorded.
 (Simple Mode Only)

 Highlight the box under the Settings heading and press the button to define the recording settings.

-You can set the ips, Quality and Resolution (ips, Quality, Resolution and Dwell for Advanced Mode setup) of the recording for any modes you set up in the Mode column.
-If you do not set the ips, Quality, Resolution and Dwell in the Settings column, the DVR will follow the default settings.
+You can set the ips and Quality (ips, Quality and Dwell for Advanced Mode setup) of the recording for any modes you set up in the Mode column.
+If you do not set the ips, Quality and Dwell in the Settings column, the DVR will follow the default settings.
 See below for details.